Reviews You Can Rely On

 Type of Boot Casual winter wear

-The Forsake Patch Mid is a highly versatile boot that can dance across all four seasons with ease.
+The Forsake Patch Mid is a highly versatile boot that can easily dance across all four seasons.
 The modern aesthetic of this model works well even in urban settings while still boasting great scores across our various testing metrics, whether in the snow or on the dirt.
-We hardly ever feel like we can rock a pair of winter boots with jeans on a night out, but this pair breaks the mold.
+One of our testers noted, “I hardly ever feel like I can rock a pair of winter boots with jeans on a night out, but this pair breaks the mold.”
 Even when we tested its water resistance, the Patch Mid rose to the occasion, keeping our feet dry for short timeframes in puddles up to 5 inches deep, though we wouldn't stand around in the water with these boots.
 A good boot that also looks great is a rarity in the outdoors, but this model truly gifts versatility unlike any other in our lineup.

 Read more: Forsake Patch review